Foyoman/wizzy-wig-client/public/files/feature-overview.md

 ## Saving

 Take note of the save state you see in the top left navbar, your files will only be saved when the state shows 'saved -'.
-Please don't close out of the browser tab containing your `wizzy wig` until you your save state is confirmed.
+Please don't close out of the browser tab containing your `wizzy-wig` until you your save state is confirmed.

 ## Tabs